-M.S. in Pharmacology and Physiology
+M.S. in Pharmacology and Physiology 48.0 credits.

-Ph.D. in Pharmacology and Physiology 96.0 credits.
+Ph.D. in Pharmacology and Physiology

-The core curriculum is a comprehensive interdisciplinary program of study for all firstyear research master's and Ph.D. students in the Biomedical Graduate Studies programs.
+The core curriculum is a comprehensive interdisciplinary program of study for all first-year research master's and Ph.D. students in the Biomedical Graduate Studies programs.
 The goal of the core curriculum is to provide a broad foundation in biomedical sciences and serve as a framework for advanced study in more specialized areas.